Gentlemen,

 "That's right, I flash Mr. Earnhardt the finger at last race," Singh recalls.
 "Asshole bump me while going around turn.
 Who da hell he bribe to get limousine license?"

-Singh was running a respectable third during this week's race at Charlotte, when, on lap 79, his luck ran out.
+Singh was running a respectable third during last week's "Craftsmen Tools, Cocoa Krispies, Kotex 400" at Charlotte, when, on lap 79, his luck ran out.
 While attempting to pull into the pits, he got lost, ending up in the parking lot.
 Instead of finding his way back to the track, he picked up a fare and headed to Billy Joe Bob's BBQ Pit in downtown Charlotte.
 But trouble ensued.
 According to police, Singh called the passenger an imperialist American whore and spat on her, insulted by her "measly 50 cent tip."

 "Hey, I just trying to make living and feed family," he said.